rufer7/rufer7.github.io/README.md

 blog
 ====

-My personal blog based on GitHub Pages
+This is my personal blog based on GitHub Pages